philonor/mailmason-wiki/Usage.md

 ### Starting the build daemon

 In most cases running `npm start` and letting the watcher do the builds for you will get the job done.
-This will automatically watch for any changes in the relevant Handlebars folders. `emails`, `layouts`, `partials`, and `stylesheets`.
+This will automatically watch for any changes in the relevant Handlebars folders. `templates`, `layouts`, `partials`, and `stylesheets`.

 ```bash
 npm start